How to Search in All Sheets in Google Sheets

 Quickly Search in Google Sheets with the Find Box

-Let’s say you want to quickly find out the cells that contain a specific word or text string, you can do that using the ‘Find’ option in Google Sheets.
+Let’s say you want to quickly lookup a specific word or text string (like name, date, product name, etc.) in Google Sheets, you can easily do that with the ‘Find’ option.

 Open your spreadsheet and press the shortcut key combination ‘Ctrl + F’.
 The shortcuts are only available on desktop versions of the google sheet.

-This will open a small ‘Find’ box at the top right corner of your sheet.
+Then a small ‘Find’ box will appear at the top right corner of your sheet ad shown below.
 Type in the word/phrase in the ‘Find in sheet’ box.

 In the example below, we want to find a product named ‘Xerox 1891’ in all sheets of the spreadsheet.
 So, once we start typing the word, it will highlight all the partially matching entries in light green color as shown below.

 When you finish typing, it will highlight the fully matched text strings with a light green fill inside and a black border outside the matching cell(s) as shown below.

 You can use the upward and downward arrows next to the Find field to go through each highlighted cells one by one.

 If you want to search for the same text string in other sheets of the same workbook, you can just switch between the sheet, it will continue to highlight all the matching text strings in all sheets.